frienf/math-notes-fe/README.md

 npm run preview: Previews the production build locally.

 Usage

-Drawing:
+Drawing

 Click and drag on the canvas to draw mathematical expressions.
 Use the sidebar to select colors from the swatch palette.
-Toggle the eraser mode (eraser icon) to erase parts of the canvas by drawing over them.
+Toggle the eraser mode (eraser icon, not yet implemented) to erase parts of the canvas.

-Canvas Navigation:
+Canvas Navigation

 Hold Shift and drag to move the canvas.
 The canvas automatically extends when dragged beyond its boundaries.

-Running Calculations:
+Running Calculations

 Click the "Run" button (play icon) in the sidebar or floating button to process the drawn expression.
 Results are rendered as LaTeX and can be dragged around the canvas.

-History:
+History

 Toggle the history panel with Ctrl+H to view past calculations.
 Click a calculation to re-display its LaTeX result.
 Clear the history using the "Clear History" button.

-Undo/Redo:
+Undo/Redo

 Use the undo/redo buttons in the sidebar to navigate drawing history.

-Reset:
+Reset

 Click the reset button to clear the canvas and reset the app (preserves calculation history).

 Backend Requirements
 The app requires a backend API to process drawn expressions.
 The API should: